 If you’re a naturally minded family and you’re skipping the sugar and eating whole, real, fresh foods, as well as making judicious choices about immunizations (which means no hepatitis B birth dose or infant series, only one aluminum-containing shot at a time, and no unnecessary vaccinations), your babies are not going to get sick very often.
 They may never get an ear infection.
 And chances are they will not ever need antibiotics.
 None of our four needed an antibiotic growing up and three of our four have had no ear infections, not one.

 But the baby had a sore ear once.
 Not sore enough for us to go to the doctor.
-But sore enough that we decided to treat it with home remedies.
+However, it was sore enough that we decided to treat it with home remedies.
 We did not give her Tylenol.
 Because Tylenol is toxic.

 - Get garlic mullein oil.
 Garlic is a powerful anti-bacterial and anti-fungal and mullein flowers are used to great success to treat respiratory infections.
 Put 3-4 drops in the ear three times a day or until the pain clears up.
 You can make your own.
 We bought this brand at the local grocery store but I suspect others work just as well.

 Want more ideas?
-This Facebook thread has 45 suggestions of effective Tylenol alternatives.
+This 2018 Facebook thread has 145 comments and many excellent suggestions for effective Tylenol alternatives.

 What have I forgotten?
 What are your favorite Tylenol alternatives?
-Please share them with us in the comment section below.
+Share them with us in the comment section below.